Air Drop, Nearby Share, & Self Share: What Parents & Educators Need to Know About Student Device Dangers

 • Chromebooks may have Nearby Share/Self Share options with similar options to share with other Chrome operating systems (or Google Chrome browser)

-• Users can only send files to those with the same operating system (ie AirDrop to AirDrop, Nearby Share to NearbyShare)
+• Users can only transfer files to those with the same operating system (ie AirDrop to AirDrop, Nearby Share to NearbyShare)

 • The devices use different technology (Near Field Communication, Bluetooth, and/or WiFi) to make the connections